Damiennsoh/alx-low_level_programming/0x00-hello_world/README.md

-write a C program that prints
+A program to print grammar